rainesand/two/README.md

 Bashkim Ereqi-   html/css/js
 ​
 ## Description and Features
 Show Tracker is a social network application that allows users to add, collect, and rate shows or movies they have finished, are currently watching, and plan to watch in the future.
-Show Tracker also allows users to interact with each other through the discussion feature.
-This application also features
+Show Tracker also allows users to interact with each other through the discussion feature and global feed.

 ## Support and contact details
 ​